lakefox/p2p-network/README.md

 ### Want to use LakeFox

 If you are interested in using LakeFox for your project, or have any questions please email me at mason@lakefox.net

+# Donate

+This is a service free to use, but I'm broke and can't pay for everything so if you could please donate some btc 126Z3E8KxHerSeV7edCjfp1zW48ZgPeEKy